felixschloesser/boardgame-recommender/cli/README.md

 # Boardgame Recommender CLI

-The CLI component of the Boardgame Recommender is responsible for preprocessing raw data, training the recommendation model, and generating embeddings.
-It is designed to handle the data pipeline and model preparation, which are later used by the web application for serving recommendations.
+The CLI component of the Boardgame Recommender preprocesses raw data, trains the similarity embedding, and generates recommendations.

 ## Features